3 min Read

 With four kids, we do play together.
 We always have.
-Board games, trivia contests, scavenger hunts, not to mention our ski trips, camping trips, and summer vacations where we were known to force our children to put on talent shows.
+Board games, trivia contests, scavenger hunts and we’re known to force our children to put on talent shows.
 Sometimes, that talent may have included jumping over one’s own leg.

 We have two boys and two girls, so the opportunities for sibling rivalry are rife, and no more so is this evident when sitting down to a friendly game.
 We can go boys versus girls, younger versus older, or what my kids call “innies” vs “outies”.
 No, not belly buttons.
 The middle kids are the innies, and the youngest and oldest the outies.